Front Range, Colorado, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Take care to get the correct type.
-A lot of adapters currently sold are just plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. It's important that you choose the right kind.
+The vast majority of adapters currently being sold are simply plugs and require your devices to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most locations.

 Power bank for devices